Who Needs June Cleaver

 Using Ancient Greek Rhetorical Theory to Understand Contemporary Controversies in Kentucky

 This presentation provides a brief overview of rhetoric and the psycho-social factors that make communicating about controversial issues so challenging.
-After establishing that most communication problems can't be solved by simply explaining facts better or clearer or more loudly, Dr. Cagle offer a concept from rhetorical theory to help manage communication about controversies.
+After establishing that most communication problems can't be solved by simply explaining facts better or clearer or more loudly, Dr. Cagle offers a concept from rhetorical theory to help manage communication about controversies.
 "Stasis theory" is a way of analyzing arguments and articulating exactly what the points of disagreement in them are.
 Using a case study of debates about solar energy in Kentucky, I show how the humanist tradition of rhetoric allows us to better understand why reasonable people disagree.

 Equipment needs: Projector